Can Diabetes Lead to Cognitive Impairment?

 Better glucose control through medications is capable of preventing such complications.
 But it has not been established with certainty.
 There is proof that poor "glycemic control" can worsen cognition in people with health conditions.

-Managing high blood sugar is crucial since it can lead to complications such as vision loss, damage of nerves, and cognitive impairment.
+Managing high blood sugar is crucial since it can lead to complications such as vision loss, damage to nerves, and cognitive impairment.
 You must keep your blood sugar levels in check while adopting a healthy lifestyle.
-Dr. Sudarsana Chakrabarti, MD, will provide you treatment along with dietary advice.
+Dr. Sudarsana Chakrabarti, MD, will provide you with treatment along with dietary advice.
 You can also connect with her through PatientMD telemedicine services.
 Schedule a clinic or telemedicine visit and even a house call visit!
-For fastest assistance, text us at 773-492-8354.
+For the fastest assistance, text us at 773-492-8354.